reflectoring/reflectoring.github.io/_posts/2021-04-17-analyzing-thread-dumps.md

 The state of each thread is followed by a stack trace containing the information about the application’s thread activity that can help us diagnose problems and optimize application and JVM performance.

-For this reason, **a thread dump is a vital tool for analyzing performance degradation (slowness), an application becoming unresponsive, or deadlock situations**.
+For this reason, **a thread dump is a vital tool for analyzing performance degradation (slowness), finding the root cause of an application becoming unresponsive, or for diagnosing deadlock situations**.

 ## Lifecycle of a Thread

 For understanding a thread dump, it is essential to know all the states a thread passes through during its lifecycle.

+### Lifecycle States
-A thread can assume one of these four states:
+A thread can assume one of these following states:

 * **`NEW`**: Initial state of a thread when we create an instance of `Thread` or `Runnable`.
 It remains in this state until the program starts the thread.

-* **`RUNNABLE`**: After a new thread is started, the thread becomes runnable.
+* **`RUNNABLE`**: The thread becomes runnable after a new thread is started.
 A thread in this state is considered to be executing its task.

+* **`BLOCKED`**: A thread is in the blocked state when it tries to access an object that is currently used(locked) by some other thread.
+When the locked object is unlocked and hence available for the thread, it is no longer blocked and moves to the runnable state.

-* **Non-Runnable (`BLOCKED`, `WAITING`, or `TIMED_WAITING`)**: Sometimes, a thread transitions to this waiting state while waiting for another thread to perform a task.
-A thread transitions back to the runnable state only when another thread signals the waiting thread to continue executing.
+* **`WAITING`**: A thread transitions to the waiting state while waiting for another thread to perform a task and transitions back to the runnable state only when another thread signals the waiting thread to resume execution.

-A timed waiting state is a thread waiting for a specified interval of time and transitioning back to the runnable state when that time interval expires.
+* **`TIMED_WAITING`**: A timed waiting state is a thread waiting for a specified interval of time and transitioning back to the runnable state when that time interval expires.
+The thread is waiting for another thread to do some work for up to a specified waiting time.

 * **Terminated (Dead)** A runnable thread enters the terminated state after it finishes its task.

+### Scheduling a Thread for Execution
+The Java Virtual Machine (JVM) schedules the execution of a thread using a preemptive,  and priority-based scheduling algorithm.

+All Java threads have a priority in the range of 1 to 10.
+The thread in the runnable state with the highest priority is scheduled to run by the JVM.

+The CPU is consumed only from the time the scheduler picks up the thread for execution to the time it is running before going into one of the above states.

 ## Generating a Thread Dump
 We will now generate some thread dumps by running a simple Java program.